 Some helpful things that should be included in product descriptions are things like high-quality photos, size charts, and material details.

-Fortunately, most e-commerce website platforms and rental platforms offer analytics tools where you can find this information and easily analyze it, making the next round of inventory acquisition much easier.
+Fortunately, most e-commerce websites and rental platforms offer analytics tools where you can find this information and analyze it, making the next round of inventory acquisition much easier.

 How to decide on what to buy

 There’s no one right recipe for what you should buy for your clothing rental business.
 This is why it’s important to do your market research and follow data since things like location, target audience's values, demographics, local fashion trends, and so on will have a huge effect on what will sell well.